 - Communication – Students learn to express themselves through character, story development, movement, and dialogue.

-The course will prepare young actors for stage production.
-Students will be taught by working theater professionals on topics including, but not limited to acting, blocking and stage positions, movement, voice, character development and acting styles.
-There will also be lessons on auditioning, costuming, make up, and set design.
-Each day will end with a rehearsal for the end-of-camp show which will be performed on Thursday evening for family, friends, and the public.
-This special production will be built from skills campers learned in their classes.
-Camp Directors Kurtis Workman, Dana Facer, and Melissa Cortes have more than 70+ years’ experience teaching and working in theater.
+The course will prepare young actors for stage production or be a look at a rewarding activity away from the world of small screens.
+Students will be taught by working theater professionals and Elmore County 4-H Program Assistant Jami Davis on topics including, but not limited to stage movement, voice expression, character development, and acting styles.
+There will also be sessions on auditioning, costuming, make up, and set design.
+Each day will end with a rehearsal for the end-of-camp show which will be performed on Thursday afternoon for family, friends, and the public.
+This special production will be built from skills campers learned in their camp classes.

 Discounts available for multiple campers from the same family – contact Dorothy at firstname.lastname@example.org for details.